ropensci/rangr/README.md

 distributions, the structure of the original survey data can be reproduced, or pure random sampling can be mimicked.

-The study is supported by the National Science Centre, Poland, grant no.
-2018/29/B/NZ8/00066 and the Poznań Supercomputing and Networking Centre (grant no. 403).

 # Installation

 ## Released version